MoritzLamprecht/daabonus/README.md

     for example: `1,2,3,4,5,6,7,8,9`, adding 9 colors

+The program then computes the coloring using a simulated distributed randomized algorithm (the one described above) and outputs the coloring to the console, stating which node has which color and also the number of iterations needed to color the graph.

 ## Testcases

 The project contains two testcases for some test graphs, which I included in the regular assignment PDF